skrey/yellow-extensions/themes/README.md

 * [Stockholm](https://github.com/datenstrom/yellow-extensions/tree/master/themes/stockholm):
   Stockholm is a modern business theme.

-The following are experimental extensions:
+The following themes are experimental:

 * [Buoa](https://github.com/bsnosi/yellow-theme-buoa):
   Buoa is a theme for a technical oriented blog/wiki.